PlebeiusGaragicus/CashuMeOutside/docs/FAQ.md

 # cashu.me PWA FAQ

+Alignment note (for this repo): This FAQ describes the Quasar-based cashu.me app.
+Our template uses Vue 3 + Vite + vite-plugin-pwa.
+See `docs/VUE.md` for the authoritative guide in this repo.
+Concept mapping:

+> Template-specific note: This Vue + Vite template does not implement protocol handlers (`web+cashu`, `web+lightning`) or the QR scanner.
+Those features are documented below as they exist in cashu.me for reference only.

+- Quasar PWA (Workbox) → `vite-plugin-pwa` in `vite.config.js`
+- SW lifecycle hooks in `src-pwa/register-service-worker.js` → `useRegisterSW` in `src/App.vue`
+- Manifest `src-pwa/manifest.json` → `manifest` block in `vite.config.js`
+- PWA install components → install button + iOS banner in `src/App.vue`
+- Offline strategy → App shell only; external APIs are network-only (`cache: 'no-store'`)

 This FAQ explains the key pieces of the cashu.me PWA stack and why certain security-minded choices were made.
-It complements `TUTORIAL/PWA.md` and points to exact files in this repository.
+It complements `docs/PWA.md` (cashu.me guide) and `docs/VUE.md` (this repo's Vue + Vite guide).

 - See also: `quasar.config.js`, `src-pwa/manifest.json`, `src-pwa/register-service-worker.js`, `src/pages/WalletPage.vue`, `src/boot/base.js`.